sensu/sensu-docs/content/sensu-go/6.5/api/pipeline.md

 ### Example {#handlers-post-example}

-In the following example, an HTTP POST request is submitted to the `/tcp-stream-handlers` API endpoint to create the TCP stream handler `???`.
+In the following example, an HTTP POST request is submitted to the `/tcp-stream-handlers` API endpoint to create the TCP stream handler `logstash`.
 The request returns a successful HTTP `201 Created` response.

 {{< code shell >}}